-The film centers on Jane Osgood, a widow with two children who runs a struggling lobster business in Maine.
-She has entrusted her shipment to the Eastern and Portland Railroad to deliver her live lobsters to nearby customers but hits a snag when the train is re-routed from its original destination and the lobsters are returned to Cape Ann, dead on arrival.
+The film centers on Jane Osgood (Day), a widow with two children, who single-handedly runs a struggling lobster business.
+She has entrusted her shipment of live lobsters to the Eastern & Portland Railroad, which is supposed to deliver them to restaurants, but she hits a snag when Old 97, the freight train, is re-routed from its original destination.
+The lobsters are returned to her in remote Cape Ann, dead on arrival.
 Harry Foster Malone (Kovacs) has taken over the railroad and has new ideas of what to do with it.
 Delivering lobsters is not in his plan.
-He envisions making a lot more money by modernizing the freight train into a fancy commuter liner, forgetting the local people who depend on Old 97 to keep their businesses afloat.
+He envisions making a lot more money by turning the freight train into a fancy commuter train, ignoring the local people who depend on Old 97 to keep their homes and businesses afloat.